U.S. gives banking green light to Myanmar tycoons

 Critics say they risk moving too fast, pointing to evidence of human rights abuses in recent months against Myanmar's Rohingya Muslim minority group and ethnic Kachin rebels engaged in a conflict with the military.

-MetLife, Cargill, Fedex, Chevron , General Motors, General Electric, Target , Honeywell and eBay are among the roughly two dozen U.S. companies visiting Myanmar this week.
+MetLife (MET.N), Cargill, Fedex (FDX.N), Chevron (CVX.N), General Motors (GM.N), General Electric (GE.N), Target (TGT.N), Honeywell (HON.N) and eBay (EBAY.O) are among the roughly two dozen U.S. companies visiting Myanmar this week.

-"I am sure the recent easing of sanctions will enable the remaining banks to use these cards in the very near future," he said.
+"I am sure the recent easing of sanctions will enable the remaining banks to use these cards in the very near future," the official said.

 Visa, which marked its first point-of-sale transaction in Myanmar last month at a Yangon restaurant, said in a statement to Reuters that decisions to apply for a Visa licence were "up to individual banks."